skafis-edtech/vbesort/README.md

-# VBE-sort
+# vbesort.lt

-Website with Lithuania state exam (high school graduation) math problems (and other examinations' problems), sorted in categories by topic.
+Website with Lithuania state exam (liet.
+VBE) math and other exams' problems, sorted by topic.

 Website is deployed here: [https://www.vbesort.lt](https://www.vbesort.lt)

-The whole website is in Lithuanian, therefore, sorry, but if you don't speak Lithuanian, you will need to use Google Translate...
-No English translation is here yet.
+The whole website is in Lithuanian (because it is made for Lithuania's students and teachers), all the exam problems are also in Lithuanian.

 Use, share, rate, suggest, contribute, support!